vsimakhin/web-logbook/README.md

 # Changelog

+## [Unreleased]

+- Update: Update go minor version (1.21.13) and related packages (bug and security fixes).
+- Fix: Corrected a title for the login page.

 ## [2.40.0] - 10.07.2024

 - Update: The page will no longer reload when saving a new flight record.